OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:56

-Whoever eats My flesh and drinks My blood remains in Me, and I in them.
+Those who eat of My flesh and drink of My blood will remain in Me, and I in them.

 ## John 6:57